The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.md

 ../../\_static/digital_flow/broken_aspect_ratio.png
 ```

-As shown in the image, the placement of the `mem_1r1w` instances failed.
-The instances overlap
-and the Flow was unable to create a PDN properly
+As shown in the image.
+The instances overlap and the Flow was unable to create a PDN properly

 Change the `FP_ASPECT_RATIO` value to `2`.
 This will make the floorplan a rectangle instead of a square, with the rectangle being twice as tall as it is wide.